jcsteh/osara/readme.md

 - OSARA: About: Control+F1 (use this dialog when you need to check the date of the snapshot you're running)

 #### Midi Editor section of actions list
+- OSARA: Move forward to next single note or chord: RightArrow
+- OSARA: Move backward to previous single note or chord: LeftArrow
+- OSARA: Move forward to next single note or chord and add to selection: Shift+RightArrow
+- OSARA: Move backward to previous single note or chord and add to selection: Shift+LeftArrow
+- OSARA: Move to higher note in chord: UpArrow
+- OSARA: Move to lower note in chord: DownArrow
+- OSARA: Move to higher note in chord and add to selection: Shift+UpArrow
+- OSARA: Move to lower note in chord and add to selection: Shift+DownArrow
 - OSARA: Move to next midi item on track: Control+RightArrow
 - OSARA: Move to previous midi item on track: Control+LeftArrow
 - OSARA: Move to next CC: Control+=